CMB spectral distortions as solutions to the Boltzmann equations: Inhomogeneous distortion

 where the visibility function is introduced by $g=-\dot \tau e^{-\tau}$ with $\dot \tau$ being $-n_{\rm e}\sigma_{\rm T}a$.
 The terms related to $y_2$ are new corrections.
 The harmonic coefficient is also immediately obtained as

 We can see that no metric perturbations and no second order temperature perturbations are included.
-Therefore, $y$ has no redshift and no crosscorrelation with the ISW lensing.
-This helps us to consider the $\mu\mu$ and $yy$ auto and $\mu y$ cross correlations since we do not have to consider the curve of sight~\cite{Saito:2014bxa}.\\
+Therefore, $y$ has no redshift and no cross-correlation with the ISW lensing.
+This helps us to consider the $\mu\mu$ and $yy$ auto and $\mu y$ cross-correlations since we do not have to consider the curve of sight~\cite{Saito:2014bxa}.\\

-In the end of this section, we shall comment on the gauge dependence of $y$.
-The gauge transformation laws for $v$ and $-3i\Theta_1$ are the same as given in~\cite{Ma:1995ey}, and higher order multipoles are gauge invariant quantities.
-Therefore, gauge invariance of $y$ is manifest since the velocity terms in the first line of~(\ref{y0:calc:def}) can be recast into $(v+3i\Theta_1)^2/3$~\cite{Chluba:2012gq}.
+At the end of this section, we comment on the gauge dependence of $y$.
+The gauge transformation laws for $v$ and $-3i\Theta_1$ are the same as given in~\cite{Ma:1995ey}, and higher order multipoles are gauge invariant quantities; therefore, gauge invariance of $y$ is manifest~\cite{Chluba:2012gq}.
 There is no metric perturbation in (\ref{y:equation:fourier}) so that $y$ distortion evolves gauge independently after its generation.